HorridModz/Gameguardian-All-Updates-Scipt-Generator/README.md

 > [!NOTE]
 > Logging configuration is stored in a config file (`loggingconfig.json`).
 If you move the .exe file to a new location, make sure to also copy this config file so you do not lose your logging preferences.

-# TODO: Auto Repair

-The generated script is supplied a list of all values (with their offsets from beginning).
-If the search fails (meaning function changed), script will search every value to find the ones that still work and construct a new search using the best ones - the same technique done here, but on the Lua side.
-It can then update the script with the new search, and remove the values that no longer work.
-In theory, it is possible to do everything from the Lua side.
-Doing it in Python is easier, hence this tool - though the all updates generator *could* just be a self-editing script that you supply your offset to and run in-game.

-**This feature is todo because it's not really worth the work of implementing.
-If the search breaks, simply find the offset of the function in the new game version and generate a new script.
-Or, manually search the values in the existing script and remove the ones that no longer work (this may not work, but it often does).**

 # Building

 Install required modules with pip: